NectarCoder/pqc-benchmarking/README.md

 - Time taken to:
     - Generate a private & public key pair
-    - Extract public key from the private key
     - Generate Certificate Signing Request (CSR)
     - Sign the CSR and generate a self-signed certificate
     - Verify the self-signed certificate (in milliseconds)
 - CPU cycles taken to:
     - Generate a private & public key pair
-    - Extract public key from the private key
     - Generate Certificate Signing Request (CSR)
     - Sign the CSR and generate a self-signed certificate
     - Verify the self-signed certificate (in CPU cycles)